2dukes/Cyber-Range-Framework/README.md

 - `remote_ip` as the external IP address of the remote machine.
 - `remote_user` with the root user's name in the remote machine.
 - `remote_privKey` as the path to the private SSH remote key that enables access to the remote machine.
 - `local_github_key` as the path to the framework's GitHub repository deploy key.
 This key has read-only permissions, so the target machine can only pull data from the repository.
+This key should have read-only permissions for the owner.
+This is achieved with `chmod 400 [key_filename]`.
 The private key's contents are as follows:

  ```
 -----BEGIN OPENSSH PRIVATE KEY-----